 Munich, the capital of Bavaria, is home to a particularly rich beer culture.
 On your walking tour, your guide will point out several monuments with links to beer history and production, and give you an education on its importance in the city and the region.

 As part of your tour, you’ll visit two of the city’s best-known beer halls.
 Hofbräuhaus, one of Munich’s oldest, was established in 1589 and was the official Royal Brewery for the Kingdom of Bavaria.
 Other beer halls have names that might be familiar, like Paulaner Brauhäus and Löwenbräukeller, whose beers are served around the world.

-Depending on where you visit, you might see servers in traditional dirndls and lederhosen, oom-pah bands entertaining the crowds and beer served in a glass tankard called a Masskrug or simply Mass, named for the one-litre volume it holds.
+Depending on where you visit, you might see servers in traditional dirndls and lederhosen, oom-pah bands entertaining the crowds and beer served in a glass tankard called a Masskrug or simply Mass, named for the one-liter volume it holds.

 The last stop on the tour is the Beer and Oktoberfest Museum, housed in Munich’s oldest townhouse, which was built in 1340.
 You’ll learn about the significance of beer and Oktoberfest in Bavarian history and culture, see an exhibit of historic beer mugs and find out why German beer is only made with four ingredients.